Skip Navigation

 $ heroku addons:create heroku-postgresql:<database_plan> --as PROD_DB_FORK -a staging_app_name -- --fork production_app_name::DATABASE_URL

-When the forked database is ready, start the version upgrade process and create a follower for it.
+When the forked database is ready, start the version upgrade process with a follower database and create a follower for it.

 The addons:create example follows the syntax for Heroku CLI v9.0.0 or later.
 If you’re on v8.11.5 or earlier, use the command: